Times West Virginian

 He is survived by his mother, Mary D. Biafore; his devoted brother and sister-in-law, Nicky Joe and Sherri Davis Biafore; a sister, Theresa Marie Copney; an especially close niece and caregiver, Lyndsay Alayne Biafore; an especially close nephew and caregiver, Ray Alexander Copney; two loving nephews, Matthew Joseph Biafore and William Michael Copney; two great-nephews, Zaden Andrew and Zarian Alexander Copney; and a great-niece, Breauna Renae Copney.

 Jimmy was preceded in death by his father and an instrumental grandmother, Assunta “Minnie” Dorazio.

-Friends may call at Ross Funeral Home, 801 Fairmont Ave., Fairmont, from 1-9 p.m. today and from 11 a.m. to noon Tuesday.
-Services will be held at noon Tuesday at the funeral home with the Rev. Michael Richards officiating.
+Friends may call at Ross Funeral Home, 801 Fairmont Ave., Fairmont, from 11 a.m. to noon today.
+Services will be held at noon today at the funeral home with the Rev. Michael Richards officiating.
 Interment will follow at Mount Carmel Cemetery.

 Pallbearers will be Charles Florian Davis, Matthew Joseph Biafore, Ray Alexander Copney, William Michael Copney, Daniel Lee Biafore and Carl Anthony Lavorata.